Christmas Breakfast Casserole for a Perfect Holiday Morning

 - Le Creuset braiser with lid

-At this point, cover with plastic wrap, foil, or a lid, and refrigerate overnight.
-The next morning, preheat the oven to 350 degrees.
-Sprinkle a little extra cheese on top, and bake uncovered at 350 degrees for 35 minutes or up to 45 minutes.
+At this point, cover the dish with plastic wrap, aluminum foil, or a lid, and refrigerate overnight.
+The next morning, preheat the oven to 350 degrees F. Sprinkle a little extra cheese on top, if desired, and bake uncovered at 350 degrees for 35-45 minutes, until the center is set and the edges are golden brown.
 You can bake this immediately if you want, but I prefer it overnight for better flavor.

 Tips for Making the Best Overnight Breakfast Casserole